 Speaking of which, knowing how to keep your current customers happy is one of the best ways to weather a recession.
 The right metrics can lead to the right strategies — like remarketing and incentive campaigns — to make that happen.

 The fact that digital marketing is so measurable is a huge win for both large corporations and small businesses.

 Digital marketing can help businesses figure out the right strategy at the right time for the right business.
 During a recession, this kind of measurability could prove to be the integral reason why your business not only survives, but thrives in a downturn.

 When times get tough, it’s easy to understand the need to cut costs.
 A company’s financial future could depend on it.

 However, there is evidence that suggests cutting ad spending during a recession is a bad move.
 On the contrary, a recession can actually be the best time to come up with more innovative and creative strategies.

 You know the saying, when one door closes, another opens?
 We’re pretty sure it was created to describe digital marketing during an economic downturn.

 Take it from Angela Ahrendts, CEO of Burberry, from 2006 to 2014.
 She stated during her time there: “I was taught never to waste a good recession.”

 (For those unaware, Burberry is one of Britain’s most famous luxury houses, and Ahrendts herself landed on Forbes’ 2015 list of the “Most Powerful Women In The World.”)

 Why all the love for digital marketing?
-Because it provides endless opportunities to experiment.
+Because digital marketing during a recession provides endless opportunities to experiment.